Links2004/arduinoWebSockets/README.md

 ###### Note: ######

-  version 2.0 is not compatible with AVR/ATmega, check ATmega branch.
+  version 2.0 and up is not compatible with AVR/ATmega, check ATmega branch.

   Arduino for AVR not supports std namespace of c++.